digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 Script Basics
 -------------

-A ``Script`` is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you'd expect.
+A ``Script`` is like a recipe for a test, letting you script different parties submitting a series of transactions to check that your templates behave as you expect.
 You can also script some external information like party identities, and ledger time.

-Below is a basic script that creates a ``Token`` for a party called "Alice".
+Below is a basic script that creates a ``Token`` for a party called "Alice":

 .. literalinclude:: daml/daml-intro-2/daml/Token_Test.daml
   :language: daml